-The MEOLUT shall produce an Expected Horizontal Error for every independent location.
-The Expected Horizontal Error is the radius of the circle that is centred on the estimated location and contains the true location with a probability of $95 \pm 2\%$ .
+The MEOLUT shall produce an Expected Horizontal Error for every independent location, whether the location calculated is situated inside or outside the DCA.
+The Expected Horizontal Error is the radius of the circle that is centred on the estimated location and contains the true location with a probability of $95 \pm 2\%$.